-It would be impossible to select a child’s best piece for the show without the use of portfolios.
+It would be impossible to select a child’s best pieces for the show without the use of portfolios.
 I’m the first one to admit that creating and maintaining a portfolio system requires a dedicated amount of time, but being organized is part of the job.
 Since I only have 15 sessions with each class, I don’t like to waste precious class time having the students create their portfolios, but if you see your students every week, then by all means, get them to do it.

 On this note, if you do see a class every week, chances are you are accumulating a great deal of artwork.
 Start weeding out which pieces go home.
 Any free-choice or half-done pieces that you know won’t be worked on again–send home.
 Any large 3-D pieces that are not intended for the art show–send home.
 You get the idea.